KB5041587 makes a massive change to Windows 11's taskbar

 KB5041587

-Windows 11 was updated with a new patch, KB5041587, which is rolling out for versions 22H2 and 23H2.
-While it’s optional, it’s full of improvements, changes, and enhancements that will make the operating system faster and more stable.
+Windows 11 was updated with a new patch, KB5041587, rolling out for versions 22H2 and 23H2.
+While optional, it’s full of improvements, changes, and enhancements that will make the operating system faster and more stable.

-First, let’s discuss the improvements to File Explorer.
-Pressing Ctrl + F to start a search should not crash anymore, and the navigation pane will also work.
+The patch also brings dozens of improvements to File Explorer.
+Pressing Ctrl + F to start a search should no longer crash; the navigation pane will also work.
 This update aims to smooth out these kinks, making your file navigation experience as smooth as silk.

 For those who love sharing content between devices, something is exciting, too.
 You can now share content directly to your Android device from the Windows Share window.
 Just make sure your devices are paired, and you’re good to go.